 Step 4.
 Based on the calibration location set during the NanoPrint installation, it may be necessary raise the location of the pins at the wash station and/or sonicator station to make sure that liquid is not getting too high up on the shafts of the micro spotting pins.
 If the correct volume in source plates is being used, only the capillary tip area of the micro spotting pins need to be submerged in wash water at the sonicator and wash station positions.

 Figure 2.
-A gloved hand with finger pressing down old pin to make dry station hole.
-It does not take a lot of pressure to move pin all the way down so that the collar of the pin makes contact with the base of the printhead.
+Shown is a gloved hand with a finger pressing down on the pin to make a hole in the dry station adhesive foil.
+Use ligth pressure to press the pin tip down through the foil until the bottom of the pin collar makes contact with the top surface of the printhead.

 For technical questions on this procedure contact: email@example.com or by phone at 408-744-1331.